staceyastewart/hangman_electron/README.md

 ```

 Then we created our index.html file in our app folder and wrote in some text to test.
-Then to open your app, you just run:
+Then to open our app, you just run:
 ```
 npm start
 ```